 Ibrahim earned a PhD in Arabic and Islamic Civilizations and a master's degree in Women's and Gender Studies and Near Eastern and Judaic Studies from Brandeis University, an MDiv from Harvard Divinity School with a focus in Muslim ministry, and a bachelor's degree with highest honors in Near Eastern Studies from Princeton University.
 She is a graduate of the United World College of the American West.

-Dr. Ibrahim's pioneering scholarship and service have earned her several dozen awards and honors, including as a Harvard Presidential Scholar, an Andrew A. Mellon Fellow, a Fellow in the Program on Religion, Diplomacy and International Relations at the Woodrow Wilson School at Princeton University, an HRH Prince Al-Waleed Bin Talal Fellow in Non-Profit Management and Philanthropy at the Islamic Society of North America, and a Davis Scholar at Princeton University and the United World College.
+Ibrahim's pioneering scholarship and service have earned her many awards and honors, including as a Harvard Presidential Scholar, an Andrew A. Mellon Fellow, a Fellow in the Program on Religion, Diplomacy and International Relations at the Woodrow Wilson School at Princeton University, an HRH Prince Al-Waleed Bin Talal Fellow in Non-Profit Management and Philanthropy at the Islamic Society of North America, and a Davis Scholar at Princeton University.

 Ibrahim currently serves on the boards of the Boston Islamic Seminary, the Feminist Studies in Religion Forum, the Miller Center for Interreligious Learning and Leadership, the Harvard Divinity School Alumni/ae Council, and the U.S. Selection Committee of the United World College.
 She is a member of several academic working groups, including the board of the Journal of Inter-Religious Studies, the academic policy committee of The Islamic Seminary of America, the Multifaith Campus Chaplaincy Project at Reconstructionist Rabbinical College, the chaplaincy training working group of the Chaplaincy Innovation Lab, and the Chaplaincy and Spiritual Care Unit of the American Academy of Religion.